PaperCutSoftware/git-from-powershell/docs/index.md

 Alec is an IT geek who currently works as a Developer Advocate at PaperCut Software in Melbourne, Australia.
 He's been using computers since the late '70s (an ICL 2904 mainframe) and he was a MS-DOS batch file (and later UNIX shell) wizard.
 More recently Alec has been learning PowerShell, he always has Windows Terminal open with both a PowerShell and WSL2 bash prompt available.
 Recently he installed VS Code on his arm64 Chrome OS tablet

-## What is the problem Git solves and how?
+## What are the problems VCS solves and how?

-- It's hard or even impossible to keep track of all our important files, why they were changed, or create new versions for specific purposes.
+- It's hard or even impossible to keep track of all our important project files, why they were changed, or create new versions for specific purposes.
 When we work in a team on different changes to a common set of files the complexity quickly becomes unmanageable.

-- Version control is the process of recording the history of changes to files after they are modified.
+- [Version Control](https://en.wikipedia.org/wiki/Version_control) is the process of recording the history of changes to files after they are modified.
 Users can go back in time, get old versions and identify where and why changes were introduced.
 This means that it’s easier to:
     - protect against changes – accidental or otherwise – and undo a "bad" change
     - track down problems and retrofit fixes to previous versions of files
     - support multiple, simultaneous, changes to a common set of project files (parallel development)
     - retrieve an older set of files (if requested by a customer or manager, for example)

 - Version Control Systems (VCS) are not just for developers
     - Anyone who manages changes to files
     - People who need to work together
     - Organisations who need to manage content or satisfy compliance requirements

-- Git provides
-    - Each developer with a local repository (repo):
-        - To keep a complete history of all the files in our project, the changes that occurred over time
-        - The ability to create branches with unique sets of isolated changes
-        - Commands to add new changes and recover old versions
-    - Git runs on Windows, Mac OS X, and Linux
+- All version control systems provides developers with some form of database that records the changes to files as a set of revisions or snap shots in time
+    - The VCS database is often reffered to as the repository (repo)
+    - Adding a new collection of changes (for instance to fix a specific issue) is called a **commit**
+    - Obtaining the contents of a specifci commit from the repo is referred d to a **checkout**

-    - As well as a powerful tool for the individual developer, it provides a powerful model for cooperation in teams and across teams
+- As well as a powerful tool for the individual developer, it provides a powerful model for cooperation in teams and between teams
-    - Code sharing sites like [GitLab](https://gitlab.com/), [GitHub](https://github.com/), and [BitBucket](https://bitbucket.org/) provide facilities for developers to co-operate across the Internet
-    - Each Git repo can connect and share code with other repos from the same project
-    - Technically Git repositories have a peer to peer relationship.
-        In practice developers commit to a single upstream repository and multiple [workflows](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows) can be build on top of this model.

 ## Installing and configuring Git on Windows